 Although the Company has an Investment Business Firm License - Category 1 (Islamic Principles) issued by the CBB in September 2008, it continues to hold real estate assets and related revenues and costs in its consolidated financial statements.
 These assets existed prior to obtaining the license from the CBB.
 The Company has transferred its entire real estate assets and the related revenues and costs to its fully owned subsidiary, Al Khaleej Development Co.
 B.S.C.(c), which primarily carries out real estate and construction related activities.
 Since Al Khaleej Development Co.
 B.S.C.(c) is fully owned by the Company, the real estate assets and revenues and costs continue to appear in the consolidated financial statements of the Group for the year ended 31 December 2016.
-Notes 11, 14, 18 and 19 in these consolidated financial statements reflect the Group's transactions arising from holding of real estate assets and their corresponding liabilities and revenues and costs arising therefrom.
+The respective notes in these consolidated financial statements reflect the Group's transactions arising from holding of real estate assets and their corresponding liabilities and revenues and costs arising therefrom.

-The number of staff employed by the Group as at 31 December 2016 was 1,076 employee (31 December 2015: 1,178 employee).
+The number of staff employed by the Group as at 31 December 2017 was 768 employee (31 December 2016: 1,076 employee).

-The consolidated financial statements of the Group were authorised for issue in accordance with a resolution of the Board of Directors dated 12 February 2017.
+The consolidated financial statements of the Group were authorised for issue in accordance with a resolution of the Board of Directors dated 28 February 2018.